-Schedule your free consultation now.
+Schedule a free consultation now.
 You should never pay for an accident caused by someone else’s negligence or reckless behavior.
 Call AK Law Firm to speak with one of our Houston personal injury lawyers.
-We can explore your legal right to recover compensation for your injuries in Texas.
+We can explore your legal right to recover financial compensation for your injuries in Texas.

 What Can a Personal Injury Attorney Do For Me?

 A skilled Houston personal injury attorney helps you recover physically, personally, and emotionally from a severe accident.
 At AK Law Firm, we take your claim seriously, beginning with a full investigation of your accident.
 Next, our Houston personal injury lawyers carefully document the facts of your case and examine the full extent of your injuries.
 We can also assist in getting you any specialized medical care you may need.